serviceprototypinglab/podilizer/README.md

 So in common using this tool allows th e customer to make Java project available for uploading into AWS Lambda cloud service and perform automatic deploying.

 ## Before start
- For making the project you need maven to be installed and ${maven.home} environment variable to be set.
+ For building the project you need maven to be installed and ${maven.home} environment variable to be set.
 (If maven home is't set explicitly as environment variable tool uses default maven home path: '/usr/share/maven/').

  For deploying Lambda functions you need to have account at AWS.
 Then you need to